Timothy-XD-Wang/ArcGIS_CustomTool-Buffer/README.md

 # MyProjects
 An ArcPy script to create user defined functions and custom tools for use in ArcGIS Pro

-1 The Buffers.py script seeks to create buffers around a featureclass in ArcGIS Pro.
+1 The Buffers.py script seeks to create buffers around a Featureclass in ArcGIS Pro.
-  It is meant to be a simplifications of the Multiple Rings Buffer Tool by automating the creation of subsequent buffers.
+  It is meant to be a simplification of the Multiple Rings Buffer Tool by automating the creation of subsequent buffers.
   User inputs are fed through the ArcPy function "Buffer_analysis" to facilitate the creation of buffers.
   This script is meant to be run using Pycharm or similar IDE.